The Bad Man (1930 film)

-The Bad Man is a 1930 American Pre-Code Western film directed by Clarence G. Badger and starring Walter Huston which was produced and released by First National Pictures, a subsidiary of Warner Bros.
-The movie is based on Porter Emerson Browne's 1920 play of the same name and is a sound remake of the 1923 silent version of the same name.
-The film stars Walter Huston and features Dorothy Revier, Sidney Blackmer, and James Rennie.
+The Bad Man is a 1930 American pre-Code Western film directed by Clarence G. Badger and starring Walter Huston which was produced and released by First National Pictures, a subsidiary of Warner Bros.
+Pictures.
+It is based on Porter Emerson Browne's 1920 play of the same name and is a sound remake of the 1923 silent version of the same name.
+The film also features Dorothy Revier, Sidney Blackmer, and James Rennie.

 Plot

-Walter Huston plays the part of a notorious Mexican bandit.
-James Rennie plays as the man who once saved his life.
-When Rennie is unable to pay the mortgage on his ranch and is in risk of losing everything, Huston determines to help him.
-Sidney Blackmer, who has reason to believe that there is oil on Rennie's property, attempts to swindle Rennie and buy the property from him for a low price.
-Huston soon discovers that Rennie is in love with Blackmer's wife, played by Dorothy Revier, and consequently has Blackmer shot so that they can pursue their romance.
-Huston then robs a bank and uses the money to pay off Rennie's mortgage.
-Having the ranch securely in his hands, Rennie is now free to marry Revier.
-As Huston says goodbye to the couple, he is overtaken by the Texas Rangers and shot.
+Pancho Lopez, a notorious Mexican bandit, had his life saved by Gilbert Jones.
+When Gilbert is unable to pay the mortgage on his ranch and is in risk of losing everything, Pancho determines to help him.
+Morgan Pell, who has reason to believe that there is oil on Gilbert's property, attempts to swindle Gilbert and buy the property from him for a low price.
+Pancho soon discovers that Gilbert is in love with Morgan's wife, Ruth, and consequently has Morgan shot so that they can pursue their romance.
+Pancho then robs a bank and uses the money to pay off Gilbert's mortgage.
+Having the ranch securely in his hands, Gilbert is now free to marry Ruth.
+As Pancho says goodbye to the couple, he is overtaken by the Texas Rangers and shot.